You can do this hard thing.

 Provide creative companioning services (music or art) to enrich the life of your loved one and help you find ways to create moments of connection and joy.

 I am a licensed clinical social worker.
 I received my Master's of Social Work in 2008 from the University for Georgia.
 Since that time, I have companioned people of all ages through their journeys of loss and healing as a social worker and grief counselor at a local hospice.
-I am a graduate of the Memory Bridge: The Foundation for Alzheimer's and Cultural Memory and a certified trainer in Teepa Snow's Positive Approach to Care.
+I am a graduate of the Memory Bridge: The Foundation for Alzheimer's and Cultural Memory and have trained in Teepa Snow's Positive Approach to Care.